dong881/8x8_desktopWeather/README.md

 -   Make sure that the SPI interface is enabled on your Raspberry Pi.
 You can check and enable it using the `raspi-config` utility.

 -   If the LED matrix is not displaying properly, check the wiring connections and make sure you have installed the necessary libraries.

+-   Confirm the current time zone of your Raspberry Pi with `timedatectl status`, if the time zone is incorrect, you can use the following command to modify it:
+    ```cmd=
+    sudo timedatectl set-timezone <timezone>
+    ```
+    - Example of timezone: Asia/Taipei

 Acknowledgments
 ---------------